Makerspace-KTH/c_programing_intro/README.md

 ### GCC on Windows

-GCC on Windows is available from the [MinGW](https://www.mingw-w64.org)  who release binaries of the latest releases.
+GCC on Windows is available from the [MinGW](https://www.mingw-w64.org)  which releases binaries of the latest versions.

 The latest releases can be downloaded [here](https://github.com/niXman/mingw-builds-binaries/releases)